nikhil1raghav/blog/content/about.md

-Recently I created [kindle-send](https://github.com/nikhil1raghav/kindle-send).
+Long time back, I created [kindle-send](https://github.com/nikhil1raghav/kindle-send).
 It allows you to send webpages, collection of bookmarks as an ebook to your ereader.
 Try this, if you read a lot of blogs and don't like to strain your eyes on a digital screen.
 BONUS - this way you can import highlights to obsidian, readwise etc.